Masters in Medical Science with a Concentration in Interdisciplinary Medical Science (IMS)

 ACCEPTING APPLICATIONS ON ROLLING ADMISSIONS BASIS

 All applicants must first complete the USF Graduate School Application.
 When completing this application you will have the option to select a graduate program and concentration.
 Please select from the drop down list, M.S.M.S with a concentration in IMS.
 In addition, select admission for summer 2017.

 USF Graduate School will notify Office of Student Diversity and Enrichment of your interest in the IMS program, you will then receive an email containing the IMS Application Instructions and a hyperlink to the additional IMS Program Application.

 All applicants must provide an MCAT Score Report (with verification code), official transcripts from all college/universities attended, two science faculty letters of recommendation, and complete the Office of Graduate and Postdoctoral Affairs Medical Sciences Secondary Application.

-Students from groups under-represented in Medicine and disadvantaged backgrounds are strongly encouraged to apply.
+Students from a group under-represented in medicine and/or disadvantaged backgrounds are strongly encouraged to apply.